Idelcads/Super_Resolution_overview/README.md

 ---
 # Project-1
 The Aim of this project is to make a survey of the principal methods used for increase the resolution of images using deep-learning (DL) algorithms and test few programs available.

+As a Head start in understanding GAN algorithms, some links are suggested in the last section.

 [***Survey***](https://github.com/Idelcads/IMKI_Technical_test#Survey) \
 [***Existing_codes***](https://github.com/Idelcads/IMKI_Technical_test#Existing_codes) \